cardano-foundation/CIPs/CIP-????/README.md

 ### Proof of Concept

-The idea of using WebTorrent trackers instead of STUN/TURN servers for peer discovery was already mentioned in [Aug 2018 by Chris McCormick](https://mccormick.cx/news/entries/on-self-hosting-and-decentralized-software):
+The idea of using WebTorrent trackers instead of signaling servers for peer discovery was already mentioned in [Aug 2018 by Chris McCormick](https://mccormick.cx/news/entries/on-self-hosting-and-decentralized-software):
  "I've also been tinkering with WebTorrent. [...]
 Working with this technology made me realise something the other day: it's now possible to host back-end services, or "servers" inside browser tabs. [...]
 So anyway, I've made this weird thing to enable developers to build "backend" services which run in browser tabs"